mjesar/Flask-Todo-API-Docker/README.md

-# Flask Api with Postgress Sql
+# Flask Api with Postgress Sql Containerzed with Docker
-This project focus on building REST-Api with flask-Python use sqlite database with PostgressSQL and flask library SQLAchamy
+This project focus on building REST-Api with flask-Python use sqlite database with PostgressSQL and flask library SQLAchamy and Containerzed with Docker and beployed to heroku

 1:app.py file run all routes imported from file and register their Blueprint